 Mailgun allows you to store predefined email templates and use them to send messages by simply referencing the template name.
-Each domain supports up to 100 templates, with each template allowing up to 10 versions.
+Using Mailgun to create, manage, and use your email templates can eliminate costly overhead from your tech stack and centralize your email workflow.

 For comprehensive information about templates, refer to the Template API documentation.
 To learn about creating templates using the Template Builder interface, see Email Templates.

-You can create templates either through the Template API or using the Template Builder in the Mailgun UI.
+You can create templates either through the Teamplate API or using the Template Builder in the Mailgun UI.

 curl -X POST -s --user 'api:YOUR_API_KEY' \